-Before closing the hood, check to see that you have not forgotten any tools, rags, etc. and return the support rod to its clipthis prevents rattles.
-Then lower the hood and make sure it locks into place.
-If necessary press down gently on the front edge to lock it.
+Before closing the hood, check that you have not forgotten any tools, rags, etc. and return the support rod to its clip-this prevents rattles.
+Then lower the hood until it is about 20 cm (8 in.) above the engine compartment and release it.
+If the hood is still not fully closed, lift and release the hood again.
+After closing the hood, make sure it is securely locked.